 The high-resolution photo galleries of the visitphilly.com pressroom contain downloadable high-resolution images.
 These images MAY be used for editorial purposes ONLY in magazines, newspapers and online; by non-profit organizations promoting Philadelphia tourism; and by for-profit organizations hosting meetings and conventions in the region.
 These images MAY NOT be used in advertising or in for-sale items.
 Photos MUST be accompanied by a photo credit that includes GPTMC and the photographer's name.
 If you have further questions, please contact Meredith Edlow.

-Southeastern Pennsylvania is continuing to emerge as a major force in the nation’s wine industry.
-As wineries usher in changes that promise to significantly enhance their visitors’ experiences, Pennsylvania wines as a whole are making steady gains in quality, quantity and recognition.
-The Commonwealth is the seventh-largest producer of wine...
+With geography, climate and growing conditions that mirror those of the Bordeaux Region in France, southeastern Pennsylvania continues to emerge as a major force in America’s wine industry.
+In fact, Pennsylvania wines as a whole are making steady gains in quality, quantity and recognition.
+The Commonwealth ranks seventh in the...

 Philadelphia Food Trucks Satisfy